-Ahead of today’s launch of a technology work experience program for girls, one of 20 initiatives outlined in Westpac’s new “STEM commitment”, Ms Cammaroto said the “huge gender diversity problem” of only 16 per cent of science, technology, engineering and maths – or STEM – qualified people being women was a major issue for the country that corporates needed to play a greater role in addressing.
+Ahead of today’s launch of a technology work experience program for girls, one of 20 initiatives outlined in Westpac’s new “STEM commitment”, Ms Cammaroto said the “huge gender diversity problem” of of science, technology, engineering and maths – or STEM – qualified people being women was a major issue for the country that corporates needed to play a greater role in addressing.

 “We recognise these are not simple problems to solve,” Ms Cammaroto said.
 “It isn't as simple as saying let's get more graduates out of university, because universities don't have enough.”

 Indeed, while Australian companies will need more than 317,000 more technology workers over the next five years, there are not nearly enough graduates with relevant degrees to meet demand, according to analysis by Deloitte Access Economics.

 It’s an issue the government is also grappling with, as shown in the series of initiatives set out in its May to the 2030 national innovation report.

 "We can either keep blaming the government about it, or we can play a role in shifting it,” said Ms Cammaroto, who has held a range of technology roles across Westpac over 20 years.

 “We’re taking a multi-faceted approach, starting with schools and looking at all stages into the workforce.

 "We’re looking at ways we can help families encourage girls to stay in maths, help teachers to upskill, help universities broaden their proposition to up their intake of people in STEM degrees, and have a strong employee value proposition for graduates.”